fatimahsy/Nigeria_Democracy-/README.md

-# Corruption Perceptions in Nigeria:A Bayesian Approach
+# Corruption Perceptions in Nigeria: Data Explorations, Methodology, and Findings from Afrobarometer Surveys

 ## 📌Overview

 This repository contains all files and code supporting the analysis for the paper.
-The paper looks into the factors influencing perceptions of corruption in the Nigerian presidency using data from Afrobarometer's 2023 survey.
+The paper looks into the factors influencing perceptions of corruption in the Nigerian presidency using data from Afrobarometer's Round 9 Nigeria survey.
 A Bayesian ordinal logistic regression model was employed to analyze the relationship between demographic predictors—such as education, gender, age, and urban/rural residency—and perceptions of corruption.

 The paper highlights the importance of education as a significant factor, revealing its strong association with lower perceptions of corruption.
 Other variables, including gender and urban/rural residency, were also examined for their contributions to corruption perceptions.
 This repository aims to provide transparency and reproducibility for all steps of the analysis, from data cleaning to modeling and visualization.